shatchakra69/aws-student-records-ha/README.md

 Designed and built solely by **Shat Chakra Pawar Amgothu**.

-For any questions, suggestions, or opportunities, feel free to reach out:
+For any questions, suggestions, or opportunities, feel free to reach me out:
 - Email: [shatchakra69@gmail.com](mailto:shatchakra69@gmail.com)
 - [LinkedIn](https://www.linkedin.com/in/shat-chakra-pawar-amgothu-a6921a2b4/)